dekoza/mtgpl/KHM.rst

    When Harald, King of Skemfar enters the battlefield, look at the top five cards of your library.
 You may reveal an Elf, Warrior, or Tyvar card from among them and put it into your hand.
 Put the rest on the bottom of your library in a random order.

+:mtgtip:`A-Harald, King of Skemfar<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/c/cc3987c7-4114-44ea-bd40-1a6054e06f09.jpg?1649275464|https://scryfall.com/card/khm/A-212/a-harald-king-of-skemfar?utm_source=api>`
+   Menace (This creature can't be blocked except by two or more creatures.)

+   When Harald, King of Skemfar enters the battlefield, look at the top seven cards of your library.
+You may reveal an Elf, Warrior, or Tyvar card from among them and put it into your hand.
+Put the rest on the bottom of your library in a random order.

 :mtgtip:`Harald Unites the Elves<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/7/e7c5f681-0145-45e9-b943-ca9784cfdea0.jpg?1631051471|https://scryfall.com/card/khm/213/harald-unites-the-elves?utm_source=api>`
    (As this Saga enters and after your draw step, add a lore counter.
 Sacrifice after III.)

    I — Mill three cards.
+You may put an Elf or Tyvar card from your graveyard onto the battlefield.

+   II — Put a +1/+1 counter on each Elf you control.

+   III — Whenever an Elf you control attacks this turn, target creature an opponent controls gets -1/-1 until end of turn.

+:mtgtip:`A-Harald Unites the Elves<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/b/db8705b7-e851-483e-a2af-bd309e62f079.jpg?1649365330|https://scryfall.com/card/khm/A-213/a-harald-unites-the-elves?utm_source=api>`
+   (As this Saga enters and after your draw step, add a lore counter.
+Sacrifice after III.)

+   I — Mill five cards.
 You may put an Elf or Tyvar card from your graveyard onto the battlefield.

    II — Put a +1/+1 counter on each Elf you control.